Chris Moyles on Who Do You Think You Are?: Everything you need to know

 Next, Chris heads for Ballina in County Mayo in search of information about his father’s side of the family.
 It’s soon clear it will be another story of hard times.
 At St Muredach’s Cathedral, Chris sees records of his family and learns that a late as 1898, long after the great potato famine, there was a localised food shortage.

 But there are lighter moments too.
 Chris had been told his surname meant soldier in Gaelic.
 In fact, he learns, it means someone who was a servant to monks.
 That’s not to say Chris doesn’t find a soldiering forebear.
-His great-grandfather, James, was a staunch nationalist, a member of the Irish Volunteers who pledged to safeguard Irish Home Rule.
-Yet, like many at the time, he was also a reservist, who was sent to the Western Front with the Connaught Rangers.
+His great grandfather, James, was a staunch nationalist, a member of the Irish Volunteers who pledged to safeguard Irish Home Rule.
+Yet, like many at the time, he was also a reservist, who was sent to the Western Front with the Connaught Rangers in the First World War.

 Chris’s last journey is to Ypres in Belgium to see where his forebear died in 1914.
 It’s a harrowing story of men outnumbered five to one by the Germans, yet holding the line.
 During the so-called ‘Massacre of the Innocents’, the rifle fire from British positions was so rapid the Germans thought they were facing machine guns.
 He’s clearly moved to see his great-grandfather’s gravestone.
 “If I’d have read this a year ago, the name Moyles would have been the only thing that really meant anything to me,” he says, “but now I understand the whole thing.”